onyx-discord-bot/website/README.md

 # website
-The website and dashboard for the Onyx bot.
+The non-existant website and dashboard for the Onyx bot.